-Old English docga, a late, rare word, used in at least one Middle English source in reference to a powerful breed of canine.
-The word forced out Old English hund (the general Germanic and Indo-European word, from root from PIE root *kwon-) by 16c. and subsequently was picked up in many continental languages (French dogue (16c.), Danish dogge, German Dogge (16c.)), but the origin remains one of the great mysteries of English etymology.
+"quadruped of the genus Canis," Old English docga, a late, rare word, used in at least one Middle English source in reference specifically to a powerful breed of canine; other early Middle English uses tend to be depreciatory or abusive.
+Its origin remains one of the great mysteries of English etymology.

 Notwithstanding, as a dog hath a day, so may I perchance have time to declare it in deeds.
 [Princess Elizabeth, 1550]

 Meaning "something poor or mediocre, a failure" is by 1936 in U.S. slang.
 From late 14c. as the name for a heavy metal clamp of some kind.
 Dog's age "a long time" is by 1836.
 Adjectival phrase dog-eat-dog "ruthlessly competitive" is by 1850s.
 Phrase put on the dog "get dressed up" (1934) may be from comparison of dog collars to the stiff stand-up shirt collars that in the 1890s were the height of male fashion (and were known as dog-collars from at least 1883).